Rebecca Frecknall

 Rebecca Frecknall is a British theatre director best known for directing the 2021 West End revival of Cabaret starring Eddie Redmayne and Jessie Buckley.
-The production won the 2022 Olivier Award for Best Revival of a Musical and Frecknall won both the Olivier Award and Critics' Circle Award for Best Director.
-She is also Associate Director at the Almeida Theatre where she directed Summer & Smoke, Three Sisters and The Duchess of Malfi.
+The show received the 2022 Olivier Award for Best Revival of a Musical, and Frecknall was named Best Director, taking home both the Olivier Award and Critics' Circle Award.
+She is also associate director at the Almeida Theatre where she directed Summer & Smoke, Three Sisters, The Duchess of Malfi, A Streetcar Named Desire and Romeo and Juliet.
 Her direction of Summer & Smoke first brought her critical acclaim and showcased her ability to re-invent old works in new ways.
 The production won the Laurence Olivier Award for Best Revival of a Play in 2019, with Frecknall also nominated for the Sir Peter Hall Award for Best Director.
-In 2023 she was listed by The Stage as the 13th most influential person in theatre.
+In 2023 she was listed by The Stage as the 13th most influential person in the theatre.